Ocean Nomads at the Cross-Re-Tour Workshop in Riga

 Next Stop: Malta (by Sail?)

-The draft idea is to charter a boat in southern Sicily, which is accessible by train, then sail across 50 to 100 nautical miles to Malta, live onboard during the event, and finally sail back after approximately one week.
+The draft idea is to charter a boat in southern Sicily, which is accessible by train, then sail across 50 to 100 nautical miles to Malta, live onboard during the event, and finally sail back after roughly one week.

 Final Thoughts